mierenhoop/xmpp/README.md

  `$ ESP_DEV=/dev/ttyUSB0 make esp-monitor`

 ## License

- The new code in the library is licensed under ISC, everything else is also permissively licensed:
+ The code in this repository is licensed under ISC, all vendored code in this repository is also permissively licensed:

  yxml is licensed under MIT, c25519 is in the public domain and Everest Curve25519 is licensed under Apache-2.0.